Section 11: Collection Specialization

 Previous representation was { len: i64, data: *const u8 } (16 bytes, heap-allocated data).

-SSO representation: 24 bytes total, dual-mode:
+SSO representation: 24 bytes total, dual-mode (see ori_rt/src/string/mod.rs):

 -

-Inline mode (len ≤ 22): data stored directly in the struct
+Inline mode (len ≤ 23): data stored directly in the struct

 -

-Heap mode (len > 22): pointer to heap-allocated buffer
+Heap mode (len > 23): pointer to heap-allocated buffer

 -

-Verify existing runtime SSO functions (already in
+Verify existing runtime SSO functions (spread across

-ori_rt/src/string/ops.rs):// Already implemented — audit for correctness and completeness: extern "C" fn ori_str_len(s: *const OriStr) -> i64; extern "C" fn ori_str_data(s: *const OriStr) -> *const u8; extern "C" fn ori_str_concat(a: *const OriStr, b: *const OriStr) -> OriStr; // If missing, add: extern "C" fn ori_str_is_inline(s: *const OriStr) -> bool; -
+ori_rt/src/string/ops.rsandori_rt/src/string/methods/mod.rs):// Already implemented — audit for correctness and completeness: extern "C" fn ori_str_len(s: *const OriStr) -> i64; extern "C" fn ori_str_data(s: *const OriStr) -> *const u8; extern "C" fn ori_str_concat(a: *const OriStr, b: *const OriStr) -> OriStr; // OriStr::is_sso() method exists on the struct (not an extern "C" fn)

 -